LCC-CIT/CS295N-CourseMaterials/Labs/Lab09/Lab09Instructions_SeedData-LINQ_CS295N.md

 - Paste a link to the branch of your GitHub repository for this lab.
 - Paste a link to your web site running on Azure.

 ****

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)
-These ASP.NET Core MVC lab instructions were written by [Brian Bird](https://birdsbits.blog), fall 2020 and are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+These ASP.NET Core MVC lab instructions were written by [Brian Bird](https://profbird.dev), fall 2020 and revised winter <time>2026</time> are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ------